Kirill228777666/3_body_problem/README.md

 - `physics.js` – core physics and numerical integration
 - `simulation.js` – simulation loop and boundary handling
 - `ui.js` – sliders, buttons, and Runge-Kutta integration method
 - `script.js` – presets, user interaction, and input handling

 ---

+## 🖥️ How to Run
+1. Clone or download this repository.
+2. Open **`index.html`** in any modern browser (Chrome, Firefox, Edge, Safari).
+3. Select one of the presets or adjust parameters using the control buttons and slider.

+⚠️ No installation is required.
+Just open the file locally, everything runs in the browser.

+---